devipriya1388/AnesthesiaTrack/README.md

  License

-This project is licensed under the MIT license
+This project is open-source and available under the MIT License.